GuoYangLee/mimlab/join/index.md

 Technician positions open up every 1-2 years.
 If you are interested in learning about future opportunities or anticipated hiring timelines, please send an inquiry to [ming-fai.fong@bme.gatech.edu](mailto:ming-fai.fong@bme.gatech.edu).-->

 ### Postdoctoral scholars
 Funding for various postdoctoral opportunities is available on a rolling basis.
 Current funding is available for projects related to visual plasticity and optogenetic feedback control.
-If you are interested our research, you are encouraged to send an inquiry and CV to [ming-fai.fong@bme.gatech.edu](mailto:ming-fai.fong@bme.gatech.edu).
+If you are interested in our research, you are encouraged to send an inquiry and CV to [lgy@pku.edu.cn](mailto:lgy@pku.edu.cn).

 ### Graduate students
 We accept graduate students who have already been admitted to one of the following programs: